inno-devops-labs/F23-core-course-labs/ansible/ANSIBLE.md

 ```

 Inventory:
-It looks weird because it's dynamic and not supposed to be used with VK Cloud (details in section of Dynamic Inventory)
+The result was quite strange, most likely due to the fact that I used VK Сloud
 ```
 ❯ ansible-inventory -i inventory/ --list
 {